MatanShemesh10/RAG-CatNLP/README.md

 ## 🧠 How It Works (RAG Overview)

-We use a standard **RAG (Retrieval-Augmented Generation)** pipeline:
+A standard **RAG (Retrieval-Augmented Generation)** pipeline:

 1. **Embedding Phase (Preprocessing):**
    - A local document (e.g. a text file with facts) is split into chunks (in our case: per line).
    - Each chunk is converted into a numerical vector using an **embedding model**.

 2. **Retrieval Phase (at runtime):**
-   - When a user asks a question, we compute its embedding.
+   - When a user submits a query, its embedding is computed.
-   - We compare this to the precomputed vectors and find the top-N most similar chunks (via cosine similarity).
+   - The embedding is compared to the stored vectors, and the top-N most similar chunks are retrieved using cosine similarity.

 3. **Generation Phase:**
    - These relevant chunks are passed to the **language model** as context.